MTI TEK

 1. Introduction to Prompt Engineering

 Prompt engineering is the systematic process of designing, refining, and optimizing input prompts to guide large language models (LLMs) toward generating desired outputs.
-It requires an understanding of both the model's capabilities and the specific task requirements.
+It requires an understanding of both the model's capabilities and the specific task requirements, as well as knowledge of how different prompt structures influence model behavior.

-Effective prompts consist of several key components that work together to guide the model:
+Effective prompts consist of several key components that work together to guide the model toward desired outcomes.
+Understanding these components allows for more systematic and successful prompt construction.

 Review the following code and identify any issues that may affect performance.

-Context: This review is necessary due to a significant performance regression that may be linked to this section of the code.
+Context: This review is necessary due to a significant performance regression in our production environment.

-• Output Specifications: Define the desired format, length, tone, and structure of the response.
+Define the desired format, length, tone, and structure of the response.
+This ensures consistency and makes the output more useful for downstream processes.

 Format: Provide a structured review with: